eppenga/GoldStar-Binance/README.md

 - key      - Add a unique key to URL to prevent unwanted execution (optional).
 - spread   - Minimum spread between historical BUY orders, setting $spread to zero disables this function.
 Defaults to the setting in config.php (optional).
 - markup   - Minimum profit.
 Defaults to setting in config.php (optional).
+- limit    - Place a limit (SELL) order on top of every (BUY) order, set to true or false
+- tvadvice - Use TradingView verification on BUY orders, set to true or false
+- tvmin    - Minimum TradingView verification, use a number to reference
+- tvmax    - Maximum TradingView verification, use a number to reference
+- tvpers   - TradingView periods to use as verification

 **Logfiles and analyses**